 Sometimes we thought we’d really gone wild only to look back at the book and see that actually we hadn’t spent much at all.
 Other times it tallied up far quicker than it was meant to and we were able to take note and reign it back it.

 It also means I can write incredibly detailed posts about how much it costs for two people to travel Thailand!

 For other cost breakdown posts, you can see them here:

 2 Weeks in Thailand Cost Breakdown

-How Much Does it Cost to Travel Thailand?
+How Much Does it Cost to Travel for 2 weeks in Thailand?

 How Much Does Food Cost in Thailand?